 Baroque delights exist outside the very centre, too.
 Take the Piaristenkirche, for example.
 This built-in-one church offers a little more subtlety than some of its genre colleagues and a few surprises, like a deceptive façade.

 Bruckner took his music composition exam on the organ here.
 The church also hosted premieres of works by Joseph Haydn.

 Another monumental church that dominates the park before it.
 Emperor Charles VI built the gorgeous Karlskirche as thanks for the passing of the plague.
 Another early 18th-century construction with suitable Baroque décor.

-Be sure to take the panorama lift up into the roof for a close-up of the frescoes and views across the square to such iconic buildings as the Künstlerhaus and Musikverein.
+Be sure to take the stairs up to the organ, small treasury, and outdoor terrace with views across the square to such iconic buildings as the Musikverein.

 Although right in the centre of Vienna, the large 14th-century Minoritenkirche still manages to occupy a somewhat secluded spot just behind Palais Niederösterreich.